MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 Cloud App Security uses the following to measure risk:

-- **Alert scoring**<br>The alert score represents the potential impact of a specific alert on each user.
+- **Alert scoring**<br />The alert score represents the potential impact of a specific alert on each user.
 Alert scoring is based on severity, user impact, alert popularity across users, and all entities in the organization.

-- **Activity scoring**<br> The activity score determines the probability of a specific user performing a specific activity, based on behavioral learning of the user and their peers.
+- **Activity scoring**<br /> The activity score determines the probability of a specific user performing a specific activity, based on behavioral learning of the user and their peers.
 Activities identified as the most abnormal receive the highest scores.

 ## Phase 1: Connect to the apps you want to protect<a name="connect-apps-protect"></a>